Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Methods

-Face embedding is extracted using the InceptionResNetV1 model.
-The enrollment face is a single face image that is randomly selected from other videos of the speaker.
-The extracted single frame face embedding is duplicated among time dimension.
-Before face embedding applies to utterance-level fusion, it also enters a learnable 5-layer V-TCN block to adopt to enable the feature to approach the time-frequency feature domain.
+Face embeddings are extracted using the InceptionResNetV1 model \cite{szegedy2017inception}.
+The enrollment input is a face image of the target speaker; in our experiment, this is simulated by randomly extracting a face image of the target speaker from the video clip.
+The extracted face embeddings are then duplicated along the time dimension before passing through the feature attractor.